Skip to main content

 “Watch out – here comes a genius!” – Diapason Magazine

 In August 2024, he conducted Wagner’s Götterdämmerung in Riga, followed by his BBC Proms debut at the Royal Albert Hall in September 2024 with the BBC Symphony Orchestra.
-Later that season, he appeared with the Filarmonica della Scala, Philharmonia Zürich and conducted Wagner’s Fliegender Holländer in Luxembourg and Brussels.
+Later that season, he appeared with the Filarmonica della Scala, Philharmonia Zürich and conducted Wagner’s Fliegender Holländer in Luxembourg and Brussels as well as Parsifal in Riga.

-Peltokoski has collaborated with many of the world’s foremost soloists, including Yuja Wang, Asmik Grigorian, Patricia Kopatchinskaja, Janine Jansen, Daniel Lozakovich, Camilla Nylund and Sol Gabetta.
+He has worked with soloists including Yuja Wang, Asmik Grigorian, Matthias Goerne, Julia Fischer, Golda Schultz, Martin Fröst, Patricia Kopatchinskaja, Janine Jansen, Martin Helmchen, Leonidas Kavakos, Camilla Nylund and Sol Gabetta.

 Back